Kexus/Ant/README.md

 # Ant

-A simple implementation of Langton's Ant in Python 3.
+An implementation of Langton's Ant in Python 3.

 Requires Numpy and PyGame.

-Supports an arbitrary number of states and LRSU transitions.
+Augmented to support an arbitrary number of states and S (straight) and U (u-turn) transitions.